elunna/nerfhack-changelog/README.md

 * She gets -8AC (a big buff from 2AC)
 * Her weapon attack goes from 2d4 to 4d4
 * Instead of a single poisonous bite, she gets two poisonous snake bite attacks.
-* Medusa also gets a stoning bite (Evil).
+* Medusa also gets a stoning bite (EvilHack).
 * Medusa gets infravision

 **Wizard of Yendor**
-* Rodney is bright magenta (Evil)
+* Rodney is bright magenta (EvilHack)
-* Rodney will never steal the quest artifact of the current role (Un)
+* Rodney will never steal the quest artifact of the current role (UnNetHack)
-* Rodney gets a strong weapon and the ability to use it (Evil)
+* Rodney gets a strong weapon and the ability to use it (EvilHack)
 * Rodney is now telepathic

 **The riders**